Przedecz: History

 During the German occupation of Poland (World War II), the Jewish community of Przedecz, numbering around 800 and comprising about 25 percent of the town's residents, was wiped out by the occupiers.
 Some were murdered in the town; most were sent to the Chełmno extermination camp where they were immediately gassed.
 There were only 13 known survivors but none returned to the town to live.
 Several historic buildings used by the community remain.
 In June 1940, 360 Poles were expelled from Przedecz, mostly to the General Government, while 50 Poles were deported to forced labour to Germany, and their houses, shops and workshops were then handed over to German colonists as part of the Lebensraum policy.

 Sports

 The local football club is Baszta Przedecz.
 It competes in the lower leagues.

+Transport

+Voivodeship road 269 bypasses Przedecz to the north.

+The nearest railway station is Kłodawa.